background

 Colorado Trip Report

 I have once again travelled to the wild and distant lands of Colorado Territory to bring back tales of adventure and photographs of the same.
+Read on below for some dumb stories I have to tell and join me in stupid adventures!

 Click here for the video.